Church of Saint John the Baptist (Paštiky): Architectural Heritage Rescue Program

+Restoration of the church

-In 2018–2019, the Church underwent reconstruction as part of a project funded by the EU and the Blatná parish (over 20 million CZK).
+In 2018–2019, the church underwent reconstruction as part of a project funded by the EU and the Blatná parish (over 20 million CZK).
 The renovation included the roofs and facades of the buildings on the premises, stained glass windows, walls, and sidewalks, a new spire was gilded, and its 250-year-old original statues of St. Elizabeth and St. Joseph were replaced with replicas.
 The church contains commemorative coins and a list of local children born in 2019.